Alepacox/Multicluster-ONOS/README.md

 The configuration files are generated using the scripts provided within the ONOS project.
 For this reason, you should have a local copy of that repository and which should be pointed by the $ONOS_ROOT env variable.

+Once generated the clusters, the script will ask for generating Mininet nets.
+After choosing the net size, a new net will be attached to each of the ONOS controllers of each cluster.
+A custom docker for Mininet will be generated handling all the nets, and that will let you attach to each of them by spawning a CLI at runtime.

+## How to use
+Just run: `./generate_cluster.sh -c 2 -o 2 -a 3`

+With this command, you are going to generate 2 separate clusters, each running 2 ONOS instances and 3 Atomix nodes.